gehtsnoch/tarot-shell/README.md

 -astrologal Reading			-The Celtic Cross Spread -Relationship Spread

-And as a special hack, if you are at the point the script asks you, what it can do for you, just press 1 and it will fire up a card without more input.
+And as a special hack, if you are at the point where the script asks you, what it can do for you, just press 1 and it will fire up a card without more input.